^

 • Do not cause allergic reactions.

-• Rapidly lower the blood sugar level.
+• Rapidly lowers blood sugar levels.

 You are reporting a typo in the following text: